DevSlem/AINE-DRL/README.md

 Then, you can see the training information in the shell:

 ```
-[AINE-DRL] Training start!
+[AINE-DRL] 'CartPole-v1_PPO' training start!
-[AINE-DRL] training time: 1.2, global time step: 1002, cumulative reward: 16.6
+[AINE-DRL] training time: 1.0, global time step: 1002, cumulative reward: 16.6
-[AINE-DRL] training time: 2.5, global time step: 2001, cumulative reward: 38.3
+[AINE-DRL] training time: 2.0, global time step: 2001, cumulative reward: 38.3
-[AINE-DRL] training time: 3.7, global time step: 3000, cumulative reward: 45.8
+[AINE-DRL] training time: 3.1, global time step: 3000, cumulative reward: 45.8
 ```

 The graphical result file (Tensorboard) is generated in `results` directory.
-You can interrupt training by `ctrl + c`.
-You can also retrain at the interrupted time step.
+You can interrupt training by `ctrl + c` and you can also retrain at the interrupted time step.

 If you want to see the graphical result, input the command: